Menu

 • v is the velocity vector

-Starting from the momentum we can deduce the most complete form of definition of force for a body of constant mass.
+Starting from the momentum we can deduce the most complete way of defining force for a body of constant mass.

 F = m a